-Certain foods, medications or activities may trigger or make your diarrhea and/or constipation worse.
+Certain foods, medications or activities may trigger or make your diarrhea or constipation worse.
 Track your daily health and habits in a journal or app on your phone.
 This may help you and your doctor discover what triggers your side effects.

 With the LLS Heath ManagerTM mobile app, you can use your phone to track side effects, medication, food and hydration.
-You can also set up reminders to take medications and to eat and drink water throughout the day.
-You can share the information with your doctor to identify patterns and develop strategies to help manage your diarrhea and/or constipation.
+You can share the information with your doctor.